-Let’s be honest – around now is often when our yearly fitness resolutions fall by the wayside.
-It’s cold, it’s dark and the novelty of dragging ourselves to the gym or going for a run in the rain has worn off.
+Let’s be honest – it’s cold, it’s dark and the novelty of going for a run in the rain has worn off.
 However, all is not lost.
 The fitness industry has tapped into today’s on-demand, streaming service culture, and now you can work up a sweat from the comfort of your own living room.

 The lowdown: Less pirouettes and more Pilates, Barrecore combines work with a ballet barre with dance-inspired movements, lightweight props and high reps – ideal if you’ve always dreamed of having a dancer’s body.
 Jourdan Dunn, Poppy Delevingne and ballet queen Darcey Bussell herself are all said to be big fans, so who are we to argue?
 Instead of travelling to their studios in London, Bristol and Manchester, you can get the Barrecore workout at home with their online videos, which cover their signature class as well as shorter workouts for those pressed for time.

 How much?
 You can get a two week trial for free, and then the online service costs £25 a month.

 Best for… Anyone who’d rather eat their sports socks than go spinning – Barrecore is low-impact and works up a sweat through holds (like yoga), rather than cardio.
 Devotees report that an excellent bum is one of the most noticeable results, so if you’re sick of squats, Barrecore could be your ticket to a perkier derrière.